UtsavBhamra/Medisphere-HCC-management-portal/README.md

 <details>
 <summary><strong>DSW Side</strong></summary>

+1. Landing page/ Dashboard with links to all features
-1. Page to view all leave letters
+2. Page to view all leave letters
-2. Page to view individual leave letters and comment/approve the letter
+3. Page to view individual leave letters and comment/approve the letter

 </details>

 <details>
 <summary><strong>Containerization</strong></summary>

-Dockerized the web app to ensure availabilty across different operating systems and environments and to ensure easy local installation.
+Dockerized the web app to ensure availability across different operating systems and environments and to ensure easy local installation.

 </details>